-Fig. 14 Outlet total pressure contours optimizing with $\alpha = 0.95$ , $\beta = 0.90$ (PR, D, and S).
+Fig. 15 Outlet total pressure contours optimizing with $\alpha = 0.90$, $\beta = 1.00$ (PR and φ{var}).

-- Pressure recovery and fan-face distortion are competing objectives.
-In addition, distortion and swirl at the fan interface plane also compete.
-Distortion can be significantly reduced at the expense of a high amount of swirl.
-It is more challenging to reduce both distortion and swirl at the fan face.
-It is difficult to determine if swirl can be ignored; hence it is important to gain a better understanding of the importance of fan-face swirl on BLI efficiency. - To improve performance in terms of fan-face distortion, blade load variation, or blade incidence variation, the optimizer increases the swirl in the flow to shift the low total pressure region towards the centre and circumferentially redistributes the high total pressure region.
-If swirl performance cannot be ignored, the low total pressure region is reduced in size but remains in the bottom portion of the fan interface plane near the fan tip. - The results indicate that a single geometry determined from a multipoint optimization can provide good performance at multiple operating points for the range of conditions considered in this paper.
+- The results indicate that a single geometry determined from a multipoint optimization can provide good performance at multiple operating points for the range of conditions considered in this paper.
 This suggests that the benefits of S-duct morphing may be insignificant for this application. - Multimodality was observed with this aerodynamic shape optimization problem.
 A gradient-based optimization algorithm was used for its computational efficiency; however, this method may be susceptible to finding multiple local minima.
 The authors were careful to revisit any anomalous optimization results with alternate initial geometries to locate the highest quality local optimum.

-For future work, the consideration of additional geometric freedom in the optimization and experimental validation are topics of short term interest.
-In parallel, work is currently underway to investigate a single BLI S-duct installation on a regional-class blended wing body configuration.
-Additional work towards a predicitive capability for fan performance under inlet distortion is also important to understand the relative importance of swirl on fan efficiency.
+For future work, the consideration of additional geometric freedom in the optimization and experimental validation are topics of short term interest that would provide additional confidence in the results.
+The problem of multimodality observed in this aerodynamic shape optimization problem could be mitigated with the application of the gradient-based multistart algorithm developed by Chernukhin and Zingg [48] to provide more extensive coverage of the design space with a range of initial geometries.
+In parallel, work is underway to investigate a single BLI S-duct installation on a regional-class blended wing body configuration.
+Additional work towards a predictive capability for fan performance under inlet distortion is also important to understand the relative importance of swirl on fan efficiency.